AlsahafS/Restaurant-Reviews-project/README.md

 #
 ## Project Overview

-For the **Restaurant Reviews** projects, I will  convert a static webpage to a mobile-ready web application.
+For the **Restaurant Reviews** projects, I will  convert a static webpage to a mobile-ready web application.<br />
-  **First Step:** I converted the design to be responsive on different sized displays **Second Step:** accessible for screen reader use.
+  **First Step:** I converted the design to be responsive on different sized displays<br />
+  **Second Step:** accessible for screen reader use.<br />
-  **Third Step:** add a service worker to begin the process of creating a seamless offline experience for my users.
+  **Third Step:** add a service worker to begin the process of creating a seamless offline experience for my users.<br />

 ### Instrucation

-From inside the new directory, launch a local client server using Python from your terminal:
+From inside the new directory, launch a local client server using Python from your terminal: <br />
-Python 2: python -m SimpleHTTPServer 8000
+Python 2: python -m SimpleHTTPServer 8000 <br />
-Python 3: python3 -m http.server 8000
+Python 3: python3 -m http.server 8000<br />
-Visit the site in your browser at http://localhost:8000
+Visit the site in your browser at http://localhost:8000<br />

-## I used Mapbox:
+#### I used Mapbox

 ## Resources:
-Udacity Courses
+Udacity Courses<br />
 Source:https://developers.google.com/web/